Dekita/palhub-client/renderer/markdown/setup.en.md

 #### Nexus Mods API Key
 ![alt text](/img/app-setup-help/nexus-api-key.png)

-Enter your unique API Key for PalHUB Client from Nexus Mods.
-You should NOT use a Personal API Key for PalHUB Client, or the API Key for any other Nexus Mods supported mod manager application as this may cause issues when downloading mods.
+Enter your unique API Key for {{app.brandname}} from Nexus Mods.
+You should NOT use a Personal API Key for {{app.brandname}}, or the API Key for any other Nexus Mods supported mod manager application as this may cause issues when downloading mods.

 ![alt text](/img/app-setup-help/nexus-palhub-api.png)